UPAC REQUESTOR HANDBOOK

 When funds are allocated for media publications:

-- A final version of each publication must be provided to UPAC once published.
-If the final material does not include the required information, UPAC may report the organization to the Office of Student Conduct.
+• A final version of each publication must be provided to UPAC once If the final material does not include the required information, UPAC may report the organization to the Office of Student Accountability and Conflict Response.

 3.6 BROADCAST MEDIA

-Organizations are eligible for a contribution of up to $10,000.00 per academic year.
+Organizations are eligible for a contribution of up to $10,000.00 per academic year for media and/or broadcast media funding.

 When requesting media expenses, requestors must submit documentation of the costs associated with each expense.